-A. Calcium ion influx inhibitor (slow-channel blocker) that exerts its pharmacologic effects by modulating the influx of ionic calcium across the cell membrane of the arterial smooth muscle as well as in conductile and contractile myocardial cells.
+A. Calcium ion influx inhibitor (slow-channel blocker) that exerts its pharmacologic effects by modulating the influx of ionic calcium across the cell membrane of the arterial smooth muscle as well as in myocardial cells.
 Decreases rate and systemic vascular resistance.